 Welcome at HKU University of the Arts Utrecht (HKU).
-We hope this page will help you when coming to the Netherlands and working at HKU.
+This page will help you prepare for your arrival.

 There are different types of residence permits, and HKU will determine which type you require.
 In order to obtain a residence permit for work, you will have to meet several criteria.
 Different criteria apply to each type of residence permit.

-Please check the IDW website, if you need recognition of your diploma’s or profession.
+Please check the IDW website if you need recognition of your diplomas or profession.
 For translation you may use a translator that is certified to provide legal translations.
-In Utrecht you can contact Metamorfose Vertalingen Translations.
+In Utrecht you can contact Textware translation agency.
 Copies of your translated diplomas will also be put in your employee dossier at HKU.

 Please note that you will need to bring the following documents: